Cardosaum/amg/docs/BITWARDEN_SETUP.md

 #### Cargo Registry Token Item (Optional)

-Only needed if you're not using trusted publishing on crates.io **or** you want to run `release-plz release` locally.
+Only needed if you want to run `release-plz release` locally.

-If you publish from GitHub Actions using crates.io trusted publishing (OIDC), you typically do **not** need a crates.io token in CI.
+CI uses a `CARGO_REGISTRY_TOKEN` secret for publishing to crates.io.

 1. Create a new item:
    - **Name**: `amg-release-cargo-token` (or customize with `BW_CARGO_TOKEN_ITEM`)